kirenz/tfx/README.md

 > Note: if you have problems with executing `environment.yml` you can proceed as follows:
 >
 > - delete the code in `environment.yml` and replace it with the content in `environment_2.yml`
-> - repeat step 6
+> - repeat step vi

 - 7. Activate the `tfx-env` environment: